Vasyl Hrytsak: Career

 From April 11, 2008 to June 4, 2009 he headed the Main Department of the Security Service of Ukraine in Kyiv and Kyiv region.

 From June 4, 2009 to December 11, 2009 - the deputy chairman of the Security Service of Ukraine, the Head of the Main Department for Combating Corruption and Organized Crime of the SBU.

 From December 11, 2009 to March 12, 2010 - the First Deputy Chairman of the Security Service of Ukraine, the Head of the Main Directorate for Combating Corruption and Organized Crime of the SBU.

 Hrytsak was fired from senior positions in the SBU without being removed from the personnel lists in March, 2010.

 Since July 7, 2014, he has been of the SBU.

 Since July 7, 2014, he has been the head of the SBU Anti-Terrorist Center.

 According to media reports, Colonel-General Hrytsak with officers of Alpha Group, often went on combat missions.

+After Russia launched a full-scale invasion of Ukraine, Vasyl Hrytsak voluntarily enlisted in the Armed Forces of Ukraine.
+Since March 2022, he has been the deputy head of the Special Operations Forces Resistance Movement.
+In November of the same year, he was transferred to the Security Service of Ukraine.